ITfoxtec/FoxIDs/docs/control.md

 To call the API you replace the `[tenant_name]` element with your tenant name and the `[track_name]` element with the track name of the track you want to call.

 If you e.g. want read a OpenID Connect down-party on FoxIDs.com with the name `some_oidc_app` you do a HTTP GET call to `https://control.foxids.com/api/[tenant_name]/[track_name]/!oidcdownparty?name=some_oidc_app` - replaced with your tenant and track names.

+### API access rights
+Access to FoxIDs Control API is limited by scopes and roles.
+There are two sets of scopes based on `foxids:master` which grant access to all master tenant data and `foxids:tenant` which grant access to all tenant data.
+A scopes access is limited by adding a dot and a limitation to the scope.
+The dot and limitations relates to the roles one to one.
+To have access the caller is required to possess one or more scope(s) and one or more role(s).

+Roles are defined as tenant roles `foxids:tenant.*` for both the master tenant scopes `foxids:master.*` and all other tenants scopes `foxids:tenant.*`.

+The administrator role `foxids:tenant.admin` grants access to all data in a tenant.

+// Access to everything in the tenant foxids:tenant            - then you can read, create, update and delete foxids:tenant.read

+// Access to basic tenant elements
+//    - My profile used in the Control Client - read, update and delete
+//    - Read the ReadCertificate API to read JWT with certificate information from a X509 Certificate. foxids:tenant:basic foxids:tenant:basic.read

+// All tracks in a tenant, not including the master track.
+The tracks but not elements in the track like parties or users foxids:tenant:track            - then you can read, create, update and delete foxids:tenant:track.read

+// A specific track in a tenant.
+The tracks but not elements in the track like parties or users foxids:tenant:track[xxxx] foxids:tenant:track[xxxx].read

+// All logs in all tracks in a tenant, not including the master track. foxids:tenant:track:log foxids:tenant:track:log.read

+// All logs in a specific track in a tenant. foxids:tenant:track[xxxx]:log foxids:tenant:track[xxxx]:log.read

+// All users in all tracks in a tenant, not including the master track. foxids:tenant:track:user foxids:tenant:track:user.read

+// All users in a specific track in a tenant. foxids:tenant:track[xxxx]:user foxids:tenant:track[xxxx]:user.read

+// All down-parties and up-parties in all tracks in a tenant, not including the master track. foxids:tenant:track:party foxids:tenant:track:party.read

+// All down-parties and up-parties in a specific track in a tenant. foxids:tenant:track[xxxx]:party foxids:tenant:track[xxxx]:party.read

+// Access to everything in the master tenant, not any other tenant
+// Can create and delete tenants but not look into other tenants foxids:master            - then you can read, create, update and delete foxids:master.read

+// Logs in the master tenant.
+foxids:master:log
+foxids:master:log.read

+// Users in the master tenant. foxids:master:user foxids:master:user.read

+// Down-parties and up-parties in the master tenant. foxids:master:party foxids:master:party.read